ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 ***

-# Hausdorff Fr&#246;licher Spaces # {#hausdorff}
+# Hausdorff Fr&ouml;licher Spaces # {#hausdorff}

-There is not a great deal of difference between a Hausdorff Fr&#246;licher space and a generic one.
+There is not a great deal of difference between a Hausdorff Fr&ouml;licher space and a generic one.
 Much less than the case with topological spaces.
-To pass from all Fr&#246;licher spaces to Hausdorff Fr&#246;licher spaces involves only collapsing everything that is _indiscrete_.
+To pass from all Fr&ouml;licher spaces to Hausdorff Fr&ouml;licher spaces involves only collapsing everything that is _indiscrete_.
 This clears out a considerable amount of junk from the category but does remove two properties: it no longer has a weak subobject classifier and it is no longer topological over $\Set$.

-On the other hand, the relationship between the category of Hausdorff Fr&#246;licher spaces and that of all Fr&#246;licher spaces is very good.
+On the other hand, the relationship between the category of Hausdorff Fr&ouml;licher spaces and that of all Fr&ouml;licher spaces is very good.
 Not only is it a [[reflective subcategory]] with all that that implies, but the morphisms from the [[unit|unit natural transformation]] are [[retract|split epimorphisms]] (though not naturally split).

-The category of Hausdorff Fr&#246;licher spaces is thus complete and co-complete.
+The category of Hausdorff Fr&ouml;licher spaces is thus complete and co-complete.
-It is also cartesian closed since the product and exponential objects of Hausdorff Fr&#246;licher spaces are again Hausdorff.
+It is also cartesian closed since the product and exponential objects of Hausdorff Fr&ouml;licher spaces are again Hausdorff.

 +-- {: .query}
 Do I need to prove this, or is it automatic?